randomnerd/my-alias/memory-bank/activeContext.md

   - Improved error handling with proper try/catch blocks
   - Implemented conditional console logging for development only
   - Added proper cleanup in StoreProvider for MobX autoruns on unmount
+  - **Optimized event handlers with useCallback in GamePlay.tsx**
+  - **Standardized error handling patterns across components**
+  - **Added comprehensive validation in GameSetup.tsx for teams, round time, and score limit**
+  - **Enhanced LocalStorageService with proper error handling for localStorage operations**
+  - **Implemented a more efficient and type-safe deep copy method in GameStore**
+  - **Fixed environment variable access using import.meta.env.DEV instead of process.env**

 ## Next Steps
 - Create a proper backend API (REST or GraphQL) to replace Meteor methods